CarlDeanClineSr/luft-portal-/README.md

  # The Universe Breathes — Legacy Letter from Carl Cline

 I’m Carl Cline, 61-year-old mechanic from Lincoln, Nebraska.
-I rebuild 1966 Fury 383 police cruisers, shovel snow for Clifford, and for the last two years I’ve been staring at raw satellite data nobody else bothered to look at twice.
+ For the last two years I’ve been staring at raw satellite data nobody else bothered to look at twice.

 ---